-Because of any minor collisions or accidents that might have happened to your vehicle in the past, parts of your engine might have gotten damaged even though the vehicle looks fine from the outside.
 Any sort of collision is enough to cause wires to damage or tear, oil caps to come loose, oil tanks to start leaking, etc. All these damages will interrupt your camshaft sensor’s signals since your camshaft is involved with the other parts of the engine as well.

 It is possible that the timing belt in your engine might have torn or gotten damaged because of an accident or collision.
 If it did tear or snap, then the belt will end up wrapping around the crankshaft and end up damaging other parts and sensors.

 The camshaft sensor will most likely be hit by this snapped timing belt when it initially tore from the damage.
 The wiring harness and sensors will also take on some damage from this.

 You can replace the timing belt, but it will not fix the other damages that took place because of that one torn belt.
 Eventually, the entire camshaft sensor will remain damaged until that is fixed too.

 The moment you realize there is a problem with your engine, it is best to stop your vehicle and check out the engine.
 One of the parts you do need to check immediately is your camshaft sensor.